 Free to be.

-FreeBird chickens are free to roam in barns that are more spacious that those used by traditional poultry growers.
+FreeBird chickens are free to roam in barns that are more spacious that those used by traditional poultry farmers.
 They’re free to eat and drink on their schedules, not ours.
 And their vegetarian diet is completely and totally free of animal byproducts and extenders.
 In fact, FreeBird chickens dine on a proprietary recipe of clean ingredients, with plenty of fresh well water.

 FreeBird Chickens are also always antibiotic free.
 That means they have never ever been given antibiotics.
 And that’s an important distinction.